jadissa/jWeather/README.md

 #### Enable Weather Display
 - Drag new 'Image' Geeklet to your desktop
-- Set local path to: `/path/to/jWeather/public/images/out.png`
+- Set local path to: `/path/to/jWeather/public/images/weather.png`

 - Resize the 'Image' window to desired size by dragging the bottom right corner
+- Set to run every every 60 seconds

+#### Enable Clock Display
+- Drag new 'Image' Geeklet to your desktop
+- Set local path to: `/path/to/jWeather/public/images/clock.png`

+- Resize the 'Image' window to desired size by dragging the bottom right corner
-- Set to run every every 60 seconds for the clock to display properly
+- Set to run every every 60 seconds
 - At this point, you should be set!

 ## Platforms